Rural communities

 We work to ensure that people in rural areas have the opportunity to support themselves and to control their own development.

-In many areas, ongoing conflicts form a major obstacle to development.
+In many areas, conflicts have formed a major obstacle to development.
 Access to health services and education is still much more limited than in urban areas.
 This affects daily life for everyone, but especially for those who are most underprivileged and vulnerable – women and children and people with disabilities.

-The most important issue for most people finding ways to improve their lives.
-The low levels of both education and business expertise, along with a lack of access to markets and infrastructure, form major obstacles.
-Adults in rural areas must have better opportunities to earn a living.
+Adults in rural areas need better opportunities to earn a living.
+But low levels of both education and business expertise, along with a lack of access to markets and infrastructure, form major obstacles.
 The Swedish Committee for Afghanistan works with local communities to develop their local governance and development capacities.
 This can be achieved through support to direct income, socio-economic development and to improved governance, education, health, transport and water supply.